Gaius-Augustus/BRAKER/README.md

 BRAKER produces several important output files in the working directory.

 -   braker.gtf: Final gene set of BRAKER.
 This file may contain different contents depending on how you called BRAKER

        * in ETPmode: Final gene set of BRAKER consisting of genes predicted by AUGUSTUS and GeneMark-ETP+ that were combined and filtered by TSEBRA.

         * otherwise: Union of augustus.hints.gtf and reliable GeneMark-EX predictions (genes fully supported by external evidence).
 In `--esmode`, this is the union of augustus.ab_initio.gtf and all GeneMark-ES genes.
 Thus, this set is generally more sensitive (more genes correctly predicted) and can be less specific (more false-positive predictions can be present).
 This output is not necessarily better than augustus.hints.gtf, and it is not recommended to use it if BRAKER was run in ESmode.

--   augustus.hints.gtf: Genes predicted by AUGUSTUS with hints from given extrinsic evidence.
-This file will be missing if BRAKER was run with the option `--esmode`.
-Final output of BRAKER in ETmode and EPmode.

--   augustus.hints_utr.gtf: This file may contain different contents depending on how you called BRAKER:

-    * If you ran BRAKER with --UTR=on, then this file will contain genes predicted by AUGUSTUS with UTR parameters and coverage information from RNA-Seq data in GTF format.

-    * If you ran BRAKER with --addUTR=on, then this file will contain genes predicted by AUGUSTUS without UTR parameters and without coverage information from RNA-Seq data.
-Instead, AUGUSTUS gene predictions with hints will only be extended by UTRs if RNA-Seq coverage allows it (i.e. no separate AUGUSTUS training or run was performed, UTRs are only added from running GUSHR).
-Genes in are in GTF format.

-This file will only be present if BRAKER was executed with the options `--UTR=on` or `--addUTR=on` and a RNA-Seq BAM file.

--   augustus.ab_initio.gtf: Genes predicted by AUGUSTUS in *ab initio* mode in GTF-format.
-The file will always be present if AUGUSTUS has been run with the option `--esmode`.
-Otherwise, it will only be present if BRAKER was run with the option `--AUGUSTUS_ab_initio`.

--   augustus.ab_initio_utr.gtf: This file may contain gene predictions with UTRs if you ran BRAKER with --UTR=on.

-This file will only be present if BRAKER was executed with the options `--UTR=on` or `--addUTR=on` and a RNA-Seq BAM-file, and with the option `--AUGUSTUS_ab_initio`.
+-   braker.codingseq: Final gene set with coding sequences in FASTA format

+-   braker.aa: Final gene set with protein sequences in FASTA format

+-   braker.gff3: Final gene set in gff3 format (only produced if the flag `--gff3` was specified to BRAKER.

+-   Augustus/*: Augustus gene set(s) in as gtf/conding/aa files

 -   GeneMark-E*/genemark.gtf: Genes predicted by GeneMark-ES/ET/EP/EP+/ETP+ in GTF-format.

 -   hintsfile.gff: The extrinsic evidence data extracted from RNAseq.bam and/or protein data.

-AUGUSTUS output files may be present with the following name endings and formats:
+Output files may be present with the following name endings and formats:

--   GTF-format is always produced.

--   GFF3-format is produced if the flag `--gff3` was specified to BRAKER.

 -   Coding sequences in FASTA-format are produced if the flag `--skipGetAnnoFromFasta` was not set.